 How do I get an SR-22 in Hawaii?

-If you need SR-22 insurance in Hawaii, you must buy a car insurance policy and have the insurance company file the SR-22 form with the Department of Motor Vehicles (DMV).
+To obtain SR-22 insurance in Hawaii, you must first get a car insurance policy.
+Then, the insurance company will submit an SR-22 form to the Department of Motor Vehicles (DMV) on your behalf.

 Getting the right auto insurance: